 The category of green card that you apply for, and the applications that you need to file accordingly, determine the exact amounts that you will need to pay the U.S. government as the process goes forward.

-Many type of green card applications start with a visa petition, prepared by a family member or employer and filed with USCIS.
-If you’ve already got an approved visa petition in, you can skip that fee.
+Many type of green card applications start with a visa petition, prepared by a family member or employer (your “petitioner”) and filed with USCIS.
+If your petitioner didn’t ask you to pay the filing fee for this initial petition that’s one less fee for you to worry about.

 If applying for a green card through a job offer, your employer will have already had to pay various fees even before the I-140, to obtain what’s known as labor certification.
-You, the intending immigrant, won’t be asked to pay those.
+You, the intending immigrant, can’t be asked to pay those.
+It’s illegal for employers to make you pay for any part of the labor certification process (including attorney fees for that), so don’t do it.
+You can’t agree to reimburse your employer for labor certification costs later, either.

-USCIS also charges an immigrant fee, to cover the expense of creating your green card.
-As of 2015, that fee was $165.
-You will need to pay it online, before leaving for the United States.
-See the "Immigrant Fee" page of the USCIS website for details.
+If you are successful in getting an immigrant visa, there is one last fee you have to pay.
+USCIS charges an “immigrant fee,” to cover the expense of creating your green card.
+As of September 2015, that fee was $165.
+You have to pay the USCIS immigrant fee online.
+It’s best to do this before you leave for the United States—otherwise it will take a lot longer to get your actual “green card” in the mail.
+See the "Immigrant Fee" page of the USCIS website for details on how to pay.

-If you are applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), this isn’t the end of the line, however.
-You will need to apply for adjustment of status after you are in the United States.
+If you are applying for a green card as the fiancé of a U.S. citizen (or by using a K-3 visa for spouses of a U.S. citizen, though the K-3 visa is virtually obsolete), you don’t pay the USCIS immigrant fee.
+Instead, you will need to apply for adjustment of status after you are in the United States.
 See “How Much It Costs to Get a Green Card by Adjustment of Status” for details.

 You might want to hire an attorney to help with the analysis of your green card eligibility as well as the paperwork.
-If your case presents major complications, you could even hire the attorney to accompany you to the interview the U.S. consulate (though this will be expensive, given that you might have to fly an attorney from the U.S.).
-Many, but not all immigrant visa cases require an interview at the U.S. consulate; and it’s pretty much guaranteed in marriage-based green card applications.
+If your case presents major complications, you could even hire the attorney to accompany you to the interview at the U.S. consulate, if attorneys are allowed at your consulate (though this will be expensive, given that you might have to fly an attorney from the U.S.).
+Many, but not all, immigrant visa cases require an interview at the U.S. consulate; and it’s pretty much guaranteed in marriage-based green card applications.

-Most attorneys will quote you a flat fee in advance, and ask you to pay part of it at the beginning and the rest at the end.
-Exactly where it falls on this range depends on factors like:
+Most attorneys will quote you a flat fee.
+The attorney may allow you to pay part of it at the beginning and the rest at the end.
+The amount of the fee depends on factors like:

 - how many people are applying as a family unit (more obviously raises the attorney’s fee, though each additional person over the primary applicant may receive a discount)